x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/transport-high-availability/safety-net.md

 - **Safety Net tries to guarantee message redundancy**: Safety Net is more than just a best effort for message redundancy, so you can't specify a maximum size limit for Safety Net.
 You can only specify how long Safety Net stores messages before they're automatically deleted.

-For more information about transport high availability features in Exchange Server, see [Transport high availability](transport-high-availability.md).
-For more information about message redundancy for messages in transit, see [Shadow redundancy in Exchange 2016](shadow-redundancy.md).
+For more information about transport high availability features in Exchange Server, see [Transport high availability in Exchange Server](transport-high-availability.md).
+For more information about message redundancy for messages in transit, see [Shadow redundancy in Exchange Server](shadow-redundancy.md).

 ## How Safety Net works
-<a name="How"> </a>

 Shadow redundancy keeps a redundant copy of the message while the message is in transit.
 Safety Net keeps a redundant copy of a message after the message is successfully processed.
 So, Safety Net begins where shadow redundancy ends. concepts in shadow redundancy, including the transport high availability boundary, primary messages, primary servers, shadow messages and shadow servers also apply to Safety Net.
-For more information, see [Shadow redundancy in Exchange 2016](shadow-redundancy.md).
+For more information, see [Shadow redundancy in Exchange Server](shadow-redundancy.md).

 The Primary Safety Net exists on the Mailbox server that held the primary message before the message was successfully processed by the Transport service.
 This could mean the message was delivered to the Mailbox Transport Delivery service on the destination Mailbox server.
 Or, the message could have been relayed through the Mailbox server in an Active Directory site that's designated as a hub site on the way to the destination DAG or Active Directory site.
 After the primary server processes the primary message, the message is moved from the active delivery queue into the Primary Safety Net on the same server.